awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. Under **Trust relationships**, choose **Edit trust relationship**\.

 1. Copy the code example shown here and paste it into the Policy Document\.
-Replace the string *`Master Account ID`* with the actual master account ID of your master account\.
+Replace the string *`Management Account ID`* with the actual management account ID of your management account\.
 Here is the policy to paste:

    ```
      {